Ashish2712/JS_Daily/README.md

 # JS_Daily
-This repo contains daily java script learning
+This repo contains Algo questions in JS